Tennessee Titans vs. Jacksonville Jaguars NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Over/under insights

-- Tennessee and its opponents have gone over the current 48.5-point total in three of four games (75%) this season.

-- Jacksonville has combined with its opponents to score more than 48.5 points in two games this season.
+- Tennessee has combined with its opponents to score more than 48.5 points in three of four games this season.

-- Sunday's over/under is 6.2 points higher than the combined 42.3 PPG average of the two teams.

-- The 56.6 points per game these two squads have allowed to opponents this season are 8.1 more than the 48.5 over/under in this contest.
+- The 56.6 points per game these two squads have allowed to opponents this season are 8.1 more than the 48.5 total in this contest.

-- The Titans and their opponents have scored an average of 49.9 points per game in 2020, 1.4 more than Sunday's total.
+- Titans games this season feature an average total of 49.9 points, a number 1.4 points higher than Sunday's over/under.

-- In 2020, games involving the Jaguars have averaged a total of 47.0 points, 1.5 fewer than this game's set over/under.

 Titans stats and trends